sueduclos/reading-notes/class-18-reading.md

 Yes.
 The HTTP layer is to ensure that the connection between the client and server is kept active and authenticated.

 #### 3. What happens when a client emits an event?
 What happens when a server emits an event?
-Client emits event -
+- Client emits event - data is sent to the server
-Server emits event -
+- Server emits event - data is sent to all the sockets